LiaScript/docs/README.md

-You can use the `output="channel-name"` parameter to define a dedicated channel, on which the script publishes its changed outputs and other scripts can subscribe to these changes via `input(channel-name)`, but the channel name has to be in markdownish style backtics, as depited below:
+You can use the `output="channel-name"` parameter to define a dedicated channel, on which the script publishes its changed outputs and other scripts can subscribe to these changes via `input(channel-name)`, but the channel name has to be in markdownish style backtics, as depicted below:

 ``` html
 publishing node P